Melissa Conrad Stöppler, MD

 What are the different types of eczema?

-Atopic dermatitis is the most common of the many types of eczema, and sometimes people use the two terms interchangeably.
-But there are many terms used to describe specific forms of eczema that may have very similar symptoms to atopic dermatitis.
+Atopic dermatitis is the most common of the many types of eczema.
+There are many terms used to describe specific forms of eczema that may have very similar symptoms to atopic dermatitis.
 These are listed and briefly described below.

 Seborrheic eczema (seborrheic dermatitis) is a form of skin inflammation of unknown cause.
-The signs and symptoms of seborrheic eczema include yellowish, oily, scaly patches of skin on the scalp, face, and occasionally other parts of the body.
+The signs and symptoms of seborrheic eczema include yellowish, oily, scaly areas of skin on the scalp, face, and occasionally other parts of the body.
 Dandruff and "cradle cap" in infants are examples of seborrheic eczema.
 It is commonplace for seborrheic dermatitis to inflame the face at the creases of the cheeks and/or the nasal folds.
 Seborrheic dermatitis is not necessarily associated with itching.
 This condition tends to run in families.
-Emotional stress, oily skin, infrequent shampooing, and weather conditions may all increase a person's risk of developing seborrheic eczema.
+Emotional stress, oily skin, and infrequent shampooing may all increase a person's risk of developing seborrheic eczema.
 One type of seborrheic eczema is also common in people with AIDS.

 Stasis dermatitis is a skin irritation on the lower legs, generally related to the circulatory problem known as venous insufficiency, in which the function of the valves within the veins has been compromised.
-Stasis dermatitis occurs almost exclusively in middle-aged and elderly people, with approximately 6%-7% of the population over 50 years of age being affected by the condition.
+Stasis dermatitis occurs almost exclusively in middle-aged and elderly people, with approximately 6% to 7% of the population over 65 years of age being affected by the condition.
 The risk of developing stasis dermatitis increases with advancing age.
-Symptoms include itching and/or reddish-brown discoloration of the skin on one or both legs.
+Symptoms and signs include itching and/or reddish-brown discoloration of the skin on one or both legs.
 Progression of the condition can lead to the blistering, oozing skin lesions seen with other forms of eczema, and ulcers may develop in affected areas.
 The chronic circulatory problems lead to an increase in fluid buildup (edema) in the legs.
-Stasis dermatitis has also been referred to as varicose eczema.

-Dyshidrotic eczema (dyshidrotic dermatitis) is an irritation of the skin on the palms of hands and soles of the feet characterized by clear, deep blisters that itch and burn.
-The cause of dyshidrotic eczema is unknown.
+Dyshidrotic eczema (dyshidrotic dermatitis) is an irritation of the skin on the hands and soles of the feet characterized by clear, deep blisters that itch and burn.
+The cause of dyshidrotic eczema is unknown, although stress may be a precipitating factor is some people.
 Dyshidrotic eczema is also known as vesicular palmoplantar dermatitis, dyshidrosis, or pompholyx.
 This form of eczema occurs in up to 20% of people with hand eczema and is more common during the spring and summer months and in warmer climates.
 Males and females are equally affected, and the condition can occur in people of any age.

 Next: How is eczema diagnosed?